etijskens/et-micc2/LINKS.rst

 A system administrator has two problems: 1.
 Dumb users.
 2. Smart users.

+"Never trust a programmer in a suit." - Anonymous

 For Beginners
 -------------
 * `De Programmeursleerling - Pieter Spronck <http://www.spronck.net/pythonbook/dutchindex.xhtml>`_ (in Dutch)